joaoepj/learning-go/README.md

 # learningo-go

 Go projects are made of modules, and modules are made of packages.
+This is a simple project designed to contain a single module and some packages. the learning-go module uses the urfave/cli go library to provide a CLI allowing a single executable to test different snippets of code and organize your own packages.

+## How to add code to git repo

+create or modify file

+... write code

+... check if it builds

+git add .

+git commit -m "commit message"

+git push

 ## How to add a module
 $ mkdir learning-go